MetaMask/metamask-ios-sdk/README.md

     return true
 }
 ```
-And then initialise the SDK, specifying `.deeplinking` as the transport type, passing the scheme you used in the URL Types as the dappScheme.
+And then initialise the SDK, specifying `.deeplinking` as the transport type, passing the dapp's' scheme you added in the URL Types as the `dappScheme`.
 ```swift
 @ObservedObject var metamaskSDK = MetaMaskSDK.shared(
     appMetadata,